hpi-swa/smalltalkCI/gemstone/README.md

 The [Smalltalk CI project](https://github.com/hpi-swa/smalltalkCI) is cloned by default into the [GsDevKit_home][2] `$GS_HOME/shared/repos` directory and the following assumes that you have [GsDevKit_home][2] installed.

-# Running SmalltalkCI builds on your local machine
+# Running Server SmalltalkCI builds on your local machine
 The following steps assume that you are trying to debug test failures in the [tODE project](https://github.com/dalehenrich/tode).

 ```shell